About the Author

-From early on, writing has always been one of my favorite things to do.
+From early on, writing has been one of my favorite things to do.
 Throughout school, I always took a special interest in English, especially when it came to creative writing.
 Growing up, I was an avid participant in the Pizza Hut BookIt!
 Program, and I continued my interest in writing through the Young Authors contests that extended through middle school.
 Chrono Trigger captivated my interest and began shaping my writing as early as the 8th grade, back in September of 1996.
 (See also the About the Novel page for more details about its history.)
-Over all the years that followed, I would continue growing up both in skill and aspiration with the Chrono story.
+Over all the years that followed, I continued growing up both in skill and aspiration with the Chrono story.
 Looking back, the evolution of the novel from its start to where it is now is quite a fascinating one.
-All along, I have really used the Chrono Trigger novel and its many iterations as a vessel for shaping and refining my writing style into one that I believe people would now enjoy.
+All along, I have really used the Chrono Trigger novel and its many iterations as a vessel for shaping and refining my writing style into one that now people really seem to enjoy.

 I graduated from high school in the Class of 2001 and went on to the University of Louisville.
 A graduate from the U of L Class of 2005, I hold a Bachelor of Business Science degree in Computer Information Systems with a Minor in Marketing.
 That degree reflects my long-standing career interests in business and technology.
 I was already working a job (part-time, until out of high school) as early as May 1998, when I first started with my parents’ company, C & G Technologies.
-This was what started my path in the medical imaging field, and for the next 15 years I was able to channel my passion into helping to make that company the best it could be.
-With the whole family onboard, my parents finally sold their amazing company in 2013, and so now it is owned by a much larger organization called BC Technical.
-In the period of 2010-2013, my career took a tangential path into the field of licensed products and direct-to-consumer retail, which greatly advanced my professional experience and relationships.
-Those ventures hit troubled times with the brands we were supporting, so I ultimately walked away from those.
-(Sometimes knowing when to quit is as important as knowing when not to.)
-Despite the stresses which accompanied those ventures, however, I found something truly contagious about the consumer and entertainment business as compared to the business-to-business world I was accustomed to.
-CTNP is a calling for me in that direction.
-(You can get a more detailed summary of my professional history via my personal LinkedIn page.)
+This was what started my path into the medical imaging field, and for the next 15 years I was able to channel my passion into helping to make that company the best it could be.
+With the whole family onboard, my parents finally sold their amazing company in 2013.

-I believe that CTNP has a purpose, and that I have a calling to fulfill that purpose.
-The Chrono story is itself purpose-driven, a tale which takes us down the journey of fulfilling a goal much greater than those fated to achieve it.
+I believe that CTNP has a purpose and ever-present potential for greatness.
+The Chrono story is itself purpose-driven, a tale which takes us on the journey of fulfilling a goal much greater than those fated to achieve it.
 What a great theme for this project.

 Thanks for your interest in this project and me, your humble scribe.
 Hopefully I will have many continuing opportunities to interact with fans of the Chrono series of past, present, and future.
 Until then, God bless and may the hopes of tomorrow touch your heart, mind, and soul.